Cloviski/youtube-replica/README.md

 # Youtube Replica

 This YouTube replica project is powered by a modern tech stack, including React, TypeScript, React Hooks, and Framer Motion, ensuring a robust frontend with smooth animations.
 It seamlessly integrates the YouTube API for dynamic video content retrieval and utilizes styled-components for flexible styling.
 The application is fully responsive, accessible across various devices, and employs Axios for seamless communication between the frontend and a Node.js API, offering features like user authentication and video search.
+My project is [here](https://lnkd.in/d4WN6X-t).

 ### Technologies